flum1025/sql-enum-generator/README.md

 # sql-enum-generator

-sql-enum-generator is a tool that converts SQL INSERT statements into OpenAPI schema files.
-This application enables developers to easily convert database master data into API specifications, streamlining the development process.
+sql-enum-generator is a tool that converts SQL INSERT statements for master data into OpenAPI schemas.
+This application enables developers to easily generate enum representations of database master data using OpenAPI specifications, streamlining the development process and ensuring consistency between the database and application code.

+Currently only postgresql is supported.

 ## Features